 We know that having an operation or diagnostic tests that require anesthesia can be a scary time for a child and stressful for parents.
 You can be assured that your child will be given the best care available from some of the nation’s leading pediatric anesthesia teams.

 The information here should help you better understand the anesthesia process from start to finish.
 We will do everything we can to help you understand what is required of you before, during and after your child’s visit here.

-The Procedural Readiness Center (PRC) will help your child prepare for any outpatient or inpatient operation or other procedure that requires anesthesia.
+Our pre-surgical teams, including staff from our pediatric anesthesiology team, will help your child prepare for any outpatient or inpatient operation or other procedure that requires anesthesia.
 It is staffed by Pediatric Nurse Practitioners and overseen by a Pediatric Anesthesiologist.

 At your visit, one of the Nurse Practitioners will:

 You and your child will have the opportunity to ask questions regarding the anesthesia and recovery process.
 You will be given a chance to meet with a Child Life Specialist and Social Worker, if desired.

 Our goal is to provide the support you need to make your visit to Mott Children’s Hospital as comfortable as possible.

 To schedule your pre-operative appointment, or if you have any questions, call 734–232–5872.

 Reading the entire Procedural Readiness section of this website, or the Procedural Readiness book you were given at the clinic, is very important.
 However, if you do not have the time, please review this page for a summary of the most important information.

 One Month Before Procedure